Table of Contents

-The hiring process and the recruiting software recruiters use have changed dramatically over the past few decades.
-It’s still a people-focused process, emphasizing fit as much as it does skills and qualifications, but the way companies find those people is becoming increasingly complicated.
+The hiring process and the recruiting software recruiters use have changed dramatically over the last year.
+It’s still a people-focused process, emphasizing fit as much as it does skills and qualifications, but the way companies find those people is becoming increasingly complicated in 2021.

 To keep up, employers have to fast-track their use of technology.
 About half of all employers now use an applicant tracking system, or ATS, which helps them to capture top talent.
 More than 98% of Fortune 500 companies are now using recruiting software to help with hiring.

 Recruiting software is a tech solution designed to help businesses optimize their hiring process.
 Some recruiting software programs are embedded within human resource management (HRM) enterprise resource planning (ERP) programs, while others are individual programs designed exclusively to manage recruiting and offer features like recruiting chatbots or direct messaging functionality.

 Whether they stand alone or work as part of integrated systems, the best recruiting software solutions have two primary purposes: